Janusz Rieger

-Janusz Andrzej Rieger (born 20 September 1934) is a Polish linguist and slavist specializing in the history of Polish language in Kresy, professor of the humanities, member of the Warsaw Scientific Society.
-He worked at the Institute of Slavic Studies and at the Institute of Polish Language of the Polish Academy of Sciences, and lectured at the University of Warsaw.
+Janusz Andrzej Rieger (born 20 September 1934) is a Polish linguist and slavist, specializing in the history of the Polish language in Kresy, a professor of the humanities and a member of the Warsaw Scientific Society.
+He worked at the Institute of Slavic Studies and the Institute of Polish Language of the Polish Academy of Sciences and lectured at the University of Warsaw.

 Biography

-He was born in 1934 in Kraków as the son of Andrzej Rieger, a prosecutor and lieutenant of the Polish Army military reserve force, and Antonina Latinik, the first champion of Poland in woman's foil; a grandson of Roman Rieger, mining engineer, lecturer and inventor, and Franciszek Latinik, General of the Polish Army.
+He was born in 1934 in Kraków as the son of Andrzej Rieger, a prosecutor and lieutenant of the Polish Army military reserve force, and Antonina Latinik, the first champion of Poland in woman's foil; a grandson of Roman Rieger, mining engineer, lecturer and inventor, and Franciszek Latinik, general of the Polish Army.
 His father Andrzej Rieger was murdered in the Katyn massacre in 1940.

-In his youth, between 1940s and 1950s, Janusz Rieger was a scout and served as an altar boy at St. Florian's Church in Kraków, where Karol Wojtyła was a vicar.
+In his youth, between the 1940s and 1950s, Janusz Rieger was a scout and served as an altar boy at St. Florian's Church in Kraków, where Karol Wojtyła was a vicar.
 Rieger was a member of the Catholic student group that rejected Marxist ideology and was the narrow circle of Wojtyła's pupils, the so-called Environment.
-As a member of that group Rieger regularly took part in seminars and walking tours guided by Wojtyła.
-He remained in close touch with the future pope also in his mature life.
-Pirest Wojtyła blessed Rieger's marriage, baptised his children and was also Rieger's confessor.
-After Wojtyła was elected as Pope, Rieger visited him in Rome and Castel Gandolfo, he took part in the celebrations related to Pope's pilgrimages to Poland.
+As a member of that group, Rieger regularly took part in seminars and walking tours guided by Wojtyła.
+He remained in close touch with the future pope, also in his mature life.
+Priest Wojtyła blessed Rieger's marriage, baptised his children and was also Rieger's confessor.
+After Wojtyła was elected as Pope, Rieger visited him in Rome and Castel Gandolfo, and he took part in the celebrations related to the Pope's pilgrimages to Poland.
 They kept correspondence.

-In 1955 he graduated in Russian studies from the Jagiellonian University, where among his professors was Zdzisław Stieber.
-In 1956 he started working as a PhD student at the University of Warsaw, where he received PhD in 1967.
-In 1960 he started work at the Department of Slavic Studies, later converted into the Institute of Slavic Studies of the Polish Academy of Sciences, where he was employed until 1997 and was a chairman of the Institute Scientific Council (1990–1998).
+In 1955, he graduated in Russian studies from the Jagiellonian University, where among his professors was Zdzisław Stieber.
+In 1956, he started working as a PhD student at the University of Warsaw, where he received PhD in 1967.
+In 1960, he started work at the Department of Slavic Studies, later converted into the Institute of Slavic Studies of the Polish Academy of Sciences, where he was employed until 1997 and was a chairman of the Institute Scientific Council (1990–1998).
 He was designated a professor of the humanities in 1989.
-From 1997 until 2004 he was a professor at the Institute of the Polish Language of the Polish Academy of Sciences.
-He lectured at the University of Warsaw, among others at its College Artes Liberales; at the University of Łódź (1980–1982) and the John Paul II Catholic University of Lublin (1988–1990).
+From 1997 until 2004, he was a professor at the Institute of the Polish Language of the Polish Academy of Sciences.
+He lectured at the University of Warsaw, among others, at its College Artes Liberales; at the University of Łódź (1980–1982) and the John Paul II Catholic University of Lublin (1988–1990).
 He was a promoter in eighteen doctoral dissertations.